hklohani/zethic-task/README.md

 - Store geolocation data in a database for future analysis.
 - Display geolocation information in a user-friendly interface.
 - Support for error handling and validation of IP addresses.
+- Implemented caching to reduce the number of API requests.
+- Allow users to input IP addresses manually for geolocation lookup.
+- Display a map using the latitude and longitude information